-In the real world designers and developers are constantly battling it out over projects.
-Between two lighthearted developers are the crew who simply make website work while designers add flair and vibrant edges.
+In the real world, designers and developers are constantly battling it out over projects.
+Between two lighthearted developers are the crew who simply make the website work while designers add flair and vibrant edges.

-Often times, however, bickering can ensue leading to arguing and lost time.
-All client work from small-scale operations to large design firms is very important and must be treated as such.
-Below we’ll go over a few tips to help designers and developers reach a middle-ground.
+Oftentimes, however, bickering can ensue, leading to arguing and lost time.
+All client work, from small-scale operations to large design firms, is very important and must be treated as such.
+Below we’ll go over a few tips to help designers and developers reach a middle ground.

 Portrayal of Ideas

-It takes time to knock out bits of code and creating a program isn’t an easy task.
+It takes time to knock out bits of code, and creating a program isn’t an easy task.
 Communication between the two teams will likely clear up many of these issues.
-Before even starting on a mockup comp have everybody sit down and go over their objectives for the project.
-In this way everything is put on the table so everybody is moving forward at the same pace.
+Before even starting on a mockup comp, have everybody sit down and go over their objectives for the project.
+In this way, everything is put on the table, so everybody is moving forward at the same pace.

 Developers may also consider practicing some type of visual communication for programs.
 Flow charts and graphical diagrams are often the best way to represent what’s going on.
-It may be worthwhile to practice building programs out of conversation, too.
+It may be worthwhile to practice building programs out of the conversation, too.

-This isn’t exactly common practice but it does help to strengthen your knowledge as a programmer.
+This isn’t exactly common practice, but it does help to strengthen your knowledge as a programmer.
 Begin by talking out all of the steps needed to build the website you’re looking at, piece by piece.
 Even write these things down in a list if it helps.

 Carefully Plan Deadlines

-Nobody enjoys deadlines but they are a must in business.
-Especially when working with high-class firms and clientele from all around the world design work must be placed on a schedule.
+Nobody enjoys deadlines, but they are a must in business.
+Especially when working with high-class firms and clientele from all around the world, design work must be placed on a schedule.

 Provide enthusiasm and cheer to all of your co-workers.
-Even though designers and developers may not see eye-to-eye all the time we can all come together and acknowledge the work we do is important.
+Even though designers and developers may not see eye-to-eye all the time, we can all come together and acknowledge the work we do is important.

-If it’s possible try building a work plan with your fellow group.
-Everybody is in on the work together so why not grind out the process together, too?
-Generally the designer(s) will create a mockup and pass this onto the developers.
+If it’s possible, try building a work plan with your fellow group.
+Everybody is in on the work together, so why not grind out the process together, too?
+Generally, the designer(s) will create a mockup and pass this on to the developers.

-From here the coding process begins and each web page is carefully crafted.
-If there’s any backend work or CMS implementation this would also be addressed post-template design.
-After the initial layout the designers’ work load shifts to smaller details.
+From here, the coding process begins, and each web page is carefully crafted.
+If there’s any backend work or CMS implementation, this would also be addressed post-template design.
+After the initial layout, the designers’ workload shifts to smaller details.
 These can include page icons or banner graphics.

 It’s important to feel comfortable in the working environment and speak openly when you feel the need.
 Clarifying a small detail up front will get you a direct answer and keep the project train moving.
 This is much more the case between developers who are working on similar features (frontend/backend Ajax effects).

-Not only should fellow team mates be asking questions, but project leaders are imposed to run questions by the clients.
-If the team is indecisive about certain aspects to the project it would be simpler to contact the consumers directly to figure out what they want.
+Not only should fellow teammates be asking questions, but project leaders are imposed to run questions by the clients.
+If the team is indecisive about certain aspects of the project, it would be simpler to contact the consumers directly to figure out what they want.

 Be Respectful of Workspace Time

 Respect is the name of the game and will get design firms much further in business.
-Even on a small scale level it’s enormously important to have respect for your partners.
+Even on a small scale level, it’s enormously important to have respect for your partners.
 Designers and developers each perform a completely separate yet key role in website development.

 Make sure all teammates are communicating their ideas openly and honestly.
-At all times a project work floor should feel fast-paced but relaxed and open.
-All digital creators can get stressed at times, it’s important to recognize this and release it.
+At all times, a project work floor should feel fast-paced but relaxed and open.
+All digital creators can get stressed at times.
+It’s important to recognize this and release it.